smaht-dac/submitr/docs/source/installing_prerequisites.rst

 Installing Prerequisites
 ========================

-``submitr`` is a Python based tool and requires a Python installation with version >=3.7.
+The SMaHT ingestion submission tool, ``submitr``, is a Python based command-line tool and requires a Python installation with version >=3.8 and <=3.11.
-This document is intended for users who are not very familiar with the command line or Python.
+This document is intended for users who are not very familiar with the command-line or Python.
 The intent is to provide detailed instructions for setting up your local environment for using ``submitr``.
-These instructions are intended to work with Mac OS X. Linux users are presumed advanced and Windows instructions are not available at this time but will be provided in the future.
+These instructions are intended to work with Mac OS X.
+Linux users are presumed advanced and Windows instructions are not available at this time but will be provided in the future.

 Navigating this Document